Engagement and Communication

 - Click the group header.

-- Review the group details and current members.
+- Review group details before joining

 Steps